 The following describes the methods for the mass rearing of OX513A, a RIDL® strain of Ae.
-Aegypti for release, and covers the techniques required for the production of eggs and RIDL® males for a control programme.
+Aegypti, for release.
+The methods described cover the techniques required for the production of eggs and RIDL® males for a control programme.

 Protocol Text: